Twin Perspectives

 If you’re unsure what to wear, we recommend our guide to what to pack as a female traveller to Uzbekistan for more guidance.

-3. Buy an e-sim that works in Uzbekistan
+3. Buy an E-Sim that Works in Uzbekistan

-One of the best things I did before travelling to Uzbekistan was buying an e-sim ahead of the trip.
-It was really easy to use, and ensured I was able to keep in touch with my husband and daughter while I was so far from home.
-If you’re a solo female traveller, ensuring you can use your phone while in Uzbekistan is an incredibly important way to ensure better safety and connectivity.
+It was really easy to use and ensured I was able to keep in touch with my husband and daughter while I was far from home.
+If you’re a solo female traveller, ensuring you can use your phone while in Uzbekistan is an incredibly important way to ensure better connectivity.

-The currency in Uzbekistan is the Uzbekistani sum and is a closed currency.
-This means that you’re not able to withdraw the currency until you’re in the country and will need to bring dollars with you, in order to exchange.
 The current exchange rate is 1 dollar to every 25 SUM, and with high inflation, be prepared to carry a lot of notes on you.
-We quickly realised when we got to the country that there were so many notes, for such small amounts of money, that we couldn’t get it all out at once.
-If we did this, our wallets and bags would literally be crammed full of money.
+We quickly realised that there were so many notes for such small amounts of money, that we couldn’t get it all out at once.

 female travellers to uzbekistan

-5. Be aware of current laws in Uzbekistan
+5. Be Aware of Current Laws in Uzbekistan

-Homosexuality is still classed as a crime in Uzbekistan, and can be punishable for up to 3 years in prison.
-Please bare this in mind, if travelling as a couple – public displays of affection could attract unwanted harassment from locals.
-We recommend using Equaldex for further information on LGBTQ+ rights in Uzbekistan.
+Homosexuality is still classed as a crime in Uzbekistan – and can be punishable for up to 3 years in prison.

-6. Carry your passport with you at all times
+6. Carry Your Passport with you at All Times

 According to UK Gov travel advice, tourists visiting Uzbekistan must carry their passports with them at all times.
 I must admit, as we had a tour guide, I didn’t realise this but know he did have our passports at all times during the tour.